briefercloud/briefer/docs/DEPLOYMENT.md

 </details>

 <details>
-  <summary>I can access the web application, but sign-in is not working</summary>
+  <summary>I can access the web application, but the sign-in is not working</summary>

 If you're running Briefer from another machine - for example an external server, Raspbery Pi etc - make sure you have enabled HTTPS for your current setup while accessing Briefer's application on port 3000.